Vastra-Gotalandsregionen/oppna-program-dialys-i-vast/README.md

 <br/>Prescriptions are lists of items, plastic bags/gloves - non prescription midicins.
 <br/>Orders are a sub-selection of these item-lists.
 These orders can then be accessed from the hospital
  pharmacy when the patient or personel comes to collect them.
+## About npm
+Version 8.0.0 works with this project.